ale93p/namb/README.md

 ## Usage

-1. Clone the repository in a local folder {YAMB_DIR}
+1. Clone the repository in ./yamb and move in it

 2. Compile the project:
      ```bash